inhumatesystems/rti-client/js/README.md

 ### Using a bundled script file

-Download the `inhumate-rti-bundle-*.js` file from the [latest release](https://gitlab.com/inhumate/rti-client/-/releases/permalink/latest) page.
+Download the *RTI Client JS Bundle* from the [Inhumate Downloads](https://get.inhumatesystems.com/) site.

 Then include it in a `script` tag in your HTML file: